risc0/risc0/website/api/recursion.md

 ```

 To summarize the diagram:
-1. The program is `executed`, resulting in a collection of `Segments`.
+1. The program is *executed*, resulting in a collection of *Segments*.
-1. Each `Segment` is proven, resulting in a `SegmentReceipt`.
+1. Each *Segment* is proven, resulting in a *SegmentReceipt*.
-1. Each `SegmentReceipt` is `lift`ed, resulting in a `SuccinctReceipt`.
+1. Each *SegmentReceipt* is *lifted*, resulting in a *SuccinctReceipt*.
-1. Pairs of `SuccinctReceipts` are `join`ed, resulting in another `SuccinctReceipt`.
-This continues until a single `SuccinctReceipt` remains.
+1. Pairs of *SuccinctReceipts* are *joined*, resulting in another *SuccinctReceipt*.
+This continues until a single *SuccinctReceipt* remains.
-1. The final `SuccinctReceipt` is passed through `identity_p254`, which prepares for Groth16 proving.
+1. The final *SuccinctReceipt* is passed through *identity_p254*, which prepares for Groth16 proving.
-1. The `SuccinctReceipt` is `compress`ed, generating a `Groth16Receipt`.
+1. The *SuccinctReceipt* is *compressed*, generating a *Groth16Receipt*.

-The `Groth16Receipt` can now be posted on-chain and verified by the [RISC Zero Verifier Contract].
+The *Groth16Receipt* can now be posted on-chain and verified by the [RISC Zero Verifier Contract].

 ## Recursive Circuit Architecture